Nonwandering sets of interval skew products

-Namely, in Theorem~\ref{t:small} we show that for a residual set of such skew products, the nonwandering set (including all the attractors and repellers) has zero standard measure which is the product of the ergodic invariant measure of the subshift in the base and the Lebesgue measure in the fiber.
+Namely, in Theorem~\ref{t:small} we show that for a residual set of such skew products, almost every point with respect to the \emph{standard measure} is either drifting up or down.
+Here the standard measure is the product of an ergodic invariant measure of the subshift in the base and the Lebesgue measure in the fiber.
+This implies that the nonwandering set (including all the attractors and repellers) has zero standard measure.

 For this, we prove a stronger statement which is Theorem~\ref{t:countable}: for any monotone 1-parameter family, for all but countably many parameter values the standard measure of so-called \emph{anchored} set (which includes the nonwandering set) is zero.